mtreece/r3/doc/HACKING.md

 break any tests (or if they do, please update existing tests as necessary).
 Any new features, where possible, should also have tests written for them.

+Please make sure each of your commits are "small", cohesive, and meaningful.
+Each commit should avoid introducing whitespace errors (see git-diff --check).
+As much as possible, try to avoid messy commit history (e.g. messy merge lineages).
+Make sure everything is spell-checked (commit message included).
+Finally, make sure your commit will merge cleanly with the latest upstream master branch.

 ### How to Commit

 ### Tests